Angular momentum: Lagrangian formalism

 And thus the angular momentum around the z-axis is conserved.

-This analysis can be repeated separately for each axis, giving conversation of the angular momentum vector.
+This analysis can be repeated separately for each axis, giving conservation of the angular momentum vector.
 However, the angles around the three axes cannot be treated simultaneously as generalized coordinates, since they are not independent; in particular, two angles per point suffice to determine its position.
 While it is true that in the case of a rigid body, fully describing it requires, in addition to three translational degrees of freedom, also specification of three rotational degrees of freedom; however these cannot be defined as rotations around the Cartesian axes (see Euler angles).
 This caveat is reflected in quantum mechanics in the non-trivial commutation relations of the different components of the angular momentum operator.

 Hamiltonian formalism

 Equivalently, in Hamiltonian mechanics the Hamiltonian can be described as a function of the angular momentum.
 As before, the part of the kinetic energy related to rotation around the z-axis for the ith object is: